CatainaMJ/CatainaMJ.github.io/README.md

 # Catalina Mora - Data Analysis Portfolio

 Welcome to my portfolio!
 I am currently studying data analysis and passionate about turning raw data into actionable business insights.
-This space showcases my academic projects and personal experiments, focusing on data cleaning, exploratory analysis, and interactive visualization..
+This space showcases my academic projects and personal experiments, focusing on data cleaning, exploratory analysis, and interactive visualization.

 ## About This Portfolio Template